-1. This value is an oscillator input.
-Use as an oscillator input, tie to the crystal input pin and leave the crystal output pin disconnected.
-2. This parameter applies when driving the clock input with an oscillator.
-3. Where the IXP42X product line or IXC1100 control plane processor is configured with an input reference-clock, the slew rate should never be faster than 2.5 V/nS to ensure proper PLL operation.
-To help ensure proper PLL operation at the slower slew rate, the VIH and VIL voltage levels need to be within the specified range at an input clock frequency of 33.33 MHz.
+1. This value could be an oscillator input or a series resonant frequency from a crystal.
+If used as an oscillator input, tie to the crystal input pin and leave the crystal output pin disconnected.
+2. Use the component values recommended by the crystal manufacturer.
+3. This parameter applies when driving the clock input with an oscillator.
+4. The reference-clock input slope should not exceed more than 2.5 V/nS to ensure proper PLL operation